luketurnerdev/hive-express/README.md

 In this project several libraries have been integrated.

+### Libraries used for the Front-End part of the project

 #### [React](https://github.com/facebook/react)

 **React** is a "declarative, efficient, and flexible JavaScript library for building user interfaces" ([react, Facebook, GitHub](https://github.com/facebook/react)) reated by Facebook.